Data Extraction vs Data Collection: A Comprehensive Guide for Professionals

 • Social Media: Platforms collect user data to personalize feeds, target advertising, and analyze user engagement trends.

 • Manufacturing: Sensor data from production lines helps monitor equipment performance, identify potential malfunctions, and optimize production processes.
+If you use LinkedIn for these targeted ads, look at LinkedIn Analytics to optimize these business profiles and networking strategies.

 Choosing the Right Approach: Data Extraction or Data Collection